SrulyP/SrulyP/README.md

-## Hi, I am Israel, or Sruly in Yiddish!
+## Hi, I am Israel - or Sruly in Yiddish!

 ### About Me:
 I hold a BS in Computer Science from Oregon State University, where I developed and grew as a software engineer.